How Mangrove tree Inspired Aquaporin Desalination Membranes

 Mangrove roots filter salt from seawater so effectively that the tree can drink pure saltwater and excrete only fresh water.
 The root cell membranes have ultra-selective ion channels that block sodium while allowing water molecules to pass — a near-perfect desalination membrane operating without pressure.

-In the language of biomimicry, this falls under the Process › Filter and purify water category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Process › Filter and purify water category.

 The Design Principle